TAM SAM SOM Calculator

 What TAM size do investors want to see in a pitch deck?

-How do you size a market for a pitch deck?
+How do you build a TAM SAM SOM slide for a pitch deck?

 What is the TAM SAM SOM Excel template format?

-A TAM SAM SOM Excel template includes input cells (industry size, capture %, filters, accounts, ACV, conversion rates) and formula cells for TAM, SAM, SOM, plus a reconciliation row.
-The CSV export from this tool can be dropped straight into Excel.
+A TAM SAM SOM Excel template typically includes input cells for industry size, capture %, filters, target accounts, ACV, reachable %, closable %, win rate, plus formula cells for TAM, SAM, SOM and a reconciliation row.
+This calculator runs the same exact formulas — and exports a CSV you can paste into Excel as a starting point.

 How do you size a vertical SaaS market?

-Vertical SaaS markets need bottom-up sizing — top-down industry data rarely slices finely enough.
-Count the businesses in the vertical, apply ACV, filter by reachable % and win rate.
-Vertical SaaS TAMs typically land $200M–$2B.
+Vertical SaaS sizing must be done bottom-up because top-down industry data rarely fits the niche.
+Count the businesses in your vertical (BLS, IBISWorld, or trade-association data), apply ACV, and filter by reachable % and win rate.
+Vertical SaaS TAMs are typically $200M–$2B — credible but on the smaller side, so emphasize NRR and expansion optionality.

 Related Tools